graphile/starter/README.md

 ### Docker:

 ```
-export UID; docker-compose up webapp
+export UID; docker-compose up server
 ```

 **NOTE:** `export UID` is really important on Linux hosts, otherwise the files and folders created will end up owned by root, which is non-optimal.
 We recommend adding `export UID` to your `~/.profile` or `~/.bashrc` or similar.

-Running this command executes `yarn start` inside the `webapp` container.
+Running this command executes `yarn start` inside the `server` container.

 After a short period you should be able to load the application at http://localhost:5678

-**NOTE**: if you run `docker-compose run webapp` (rather than `docker-compose up webapp`) the ports won't be exposed, so you cannot view your server.
+**NOTE**: if you run `docker-compose run server` (rather than `docker-compose up server`) the ports won't be exposed, so you cannot view your server.

 ## Features